 The dramatic increase in Colorado's wildland fire activity over the past decade has precipitated an equally dramatic rise in the fire-related responsibilities and program emphases of the CSFS.
 In recent years, CSFS personnel also have become heavily engaged in fuels mitigation, both locally and in partnership with forestry-related collaboratives; in state-level coordination of cross-boundary mitigation activities; in fire prevention and related fire-education efforts; and in the expanding administrative responsibilities that accompany each of these activities.

 Urban development in wildland areas presents the CSFS with additional fire-related challenges in terms of public protection and land management.
-At least 1 million people currently reside in Colorado's high-risk Red Zone.
+More than 2 million people currently reside in Colorado's wildland-urban interface.

 Protecting these residents from wildfire requires individual responsibility, as well as technical assistance to help them mitigate hazardous fuels.
 Community wildfire protection planning offers the most promising opportunity to address wildland-urban interface challenges, because it brings together diverse local interests to discuss their mutual concerns for public safety, community sustainability and natural resources.